dodgerbluetx/DEND-Project-01-Data-Modeling-with-Postgres/README.md

 The `create_tables.py` script will execute several queries located in the `sql_queries.py` script to create the database and tables.

-Then, run the following ETL pipeline script to parse the log files and load sample data into the tables:
+Then, run the following ETL pipeline script to parse the data files and load sample data into the tables:

 `etl.py`

-Finally, to test that the data load was successful, run the `etl.ipynb` notebook in Jupyter Notebooks to confirm the database is prpoerly setup and contains data.
+Finally, to test that the data load was successful, run the `test.ipynb` notebook in Jupyter Notebooks to confirm the database is properly setup and contains data.